barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 But still, __something__ must have turned, but __what__ ? __What__ could be _"released from the body of the fox"_ ?

-# Dogen's slap

-At this point in my exploration, I read Dogen's commentary on this case.
-This is the chapter of the Shobogenzo titles "On the Great Practice" (_Daishugyo_) \[[pdf](https://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/073daishugyo.pdf)\].

-Here's a couple of excerpts I took right in the face:

-> If being reduced to the state of a wild fox was the inevitable consequence of answering a trainee’s question inaccurately, then how many thousands of myriad times would the Rinzais and Tokusans of more recent times, along with their disciples, have been reduced to being wild foxes as a consequence?
-And apart from them, senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes.

-> If you were to say, “When someone who was a bystander spoke a triggering phrase concerning causality, that freed another from the mind of a wild fox,” well, the great earth with its mountains and rivers has already been giving forth innumerable triggering expressions concerning causality and is continually doing so.
-But even so, the old man had not yet dropped off the mind of a wild fox in the past, and he only dropped it off due to the later Abbot’s triggering words concerning causality.

 ## Unsorted notes

 Enlightenment itself is impermanent?